 Back in Barcelona, Maradona had lost a key ally in Menotti, who had been dismissed as manager by Núñez.
 Having initially sounded out Bobby Robson, he was alerted by Robson to a young, up and coming coach who would ingrain the hard working philosophy that Núñez believed was lacking under Menotti’s casual style of management.
 As a result, an unexpected call was placed to QPR manager Terry Venables.

 Venables immediately walked right into the Maradona-Barcelona storm.
-Due to the player’s increasingly precarious financial situation and the fall out from the Copa final, he was instructed that Maradona needed to be sold as soon as a credible buyer could be found.
+Due to the player’s increasingly precarious financial situation and the fallout from the Copa final, he was instructed that Maradona needed to be sold as soon as a credible buyer could be found.
 Meanwhile, Cyterszpiler had made headway with both Juventus and Napoli.
-The Turin club had the financial clout to complete a deal quickly, the stumbling block being the presence of Michel Platini in the No 10 role.
-What developed was a 43-day stand-off between Núñez, Maradona, Cyterszpiler and Napoli before local politician, and future Government minister, Vincenzo Scotti obtained a bank loan for the £7 million needed to sign Maradona.
+The Turin club had the financial clout to complete a deal quickly, the stumbling block being the presence of Michel Platini in the number 10 role.
+What developed was a 43-day stand-off between Núñez, Maradona, Cyterszpiler and Napoli before local politician and future Government minister, Vincenzo Scotti, obtained a bank loan for the £7 million needed to sign Maradona.

 Back in Catalonia, Venables had the unenviable task of trying to replace Maradona.
-The Barcelona board and in particular Joan Gaspart unbeknown to Venables had targeted Atlético Madrid’s Mexican centre forward Hugo Sánchez to fill the void.
-On completion of the transfer talks with Gaspart, Sanchez gave an interview to a Catalan based newspaper Sport announcing his excitement at joining Barça.
+The Barcelona board and in particular Joan Gaspart, unbeknown to Venables, had targeted Atlético Madrid’s Mexican centre-forward Hugo Sánchez to fill the void.
+On completion of the transfer talks with Gaspart, Sanchez gave an interview to Catalan-based newspaper Sport announcing his excitement at joining Barça.
 The manager, however, had different ideas and reverted to what he knew.

 Venables needed a quick start to satisfy the cautious Catalans and he got it with an opening day 3-0 victory against Real Madrid.
 By the end of 1984, Barcelona, under Venables, were a well organised unit.
 The initial scepticism had now given way to renewed hope of a potential league title.
 Archibald revelled in his first season, scoring 15 league goals and proving popular amongst both supporters and players alike.